Aellawah/Linkedin-Description-Word-2-Vec-project-/README.md

 * Adjusted punctuation
 * Removed stop words
 * generated bigrams in the data
-* applied lemmatization for (Adverbs and ADjectives only) since that's the best strategy with our data

 # Result
 Finally i reached the below results